swissarthurfreeman/Text2KGBenchmarker/README.md

 Note that the second argument specifies the OpenAI model to use, if just `gpt-4o`, it'll use the latest version of GPT-4o available.
 To reproduce our exact results, users should use the checkpoint we used at the time of running our experiments i.e. `gpt-4o-2024-11-20`.
 You can also use `gpt-3.5-turbo` to reproduce it's results.

-You can then run the script via `python3 run.py`, to generate, using prompt tuning with 1 to 6 shots over `wikidata_tekgen` and `dbpedia_webnlg_clean` using GPT-4o the responses for ontology guided triple generation.
+You can then run the script via `python3 run.py`, to generate, using prompt tuning for ontology guided triple generation with 1 to 6 shots over `wikidata_tekgen` and `dbpedia_webnlg_clean` using the specified model.
 The responses will be written to `experiments/results/llm_responses/gpt-4o-i-shot` where `i` is the number of training examples provided in the prompt. the file for Wikidata-TekGen's movie ontology GPT-4o responses using 6-shots will be at `experiments/results/llm_responses/gpt-4o-6-shot/ont_1_movie-wikidata_tekgen.jsonl`.

-The querying can be interrupted and re-ran, and the script will pick up from where it left off.
+The querying can be interrupted and re-ran, and the script will pick up from where it left off, note that this takes a couple of hours to deal with the whole dataset, as OpenAI applies API request limitations, the requests cannot be ran in parallel.

 **Make sure that the `experiments/results/llm_responses/model_name/` folder doesn't exist, or else the new responses will be appended to the ones already present, if you're generating everything from scratch, the easiest approach is to empty the `experiments/results/llm_responses/` and `experiments/results/metrics/` folders.**

 ### Generating Metrics

-One you have all the response folders generated under `experiments/results/llm_responses/`, you can compute the resulting metrics (Recall, Precision, F1, OC, RH, OH) for every ontology and the global average, in percentile and standard deviation form, using, from the `experiments/utils/` folder, the script `metrics.py` via `python3 metrics.py`.
+One you have all the response folders generated under `experiments/results/llm_responses/`, you can compute the resulting metrics (Recall, Precision, F1, OC, RH, OH) for every ontology and the global average, in percentile and standard deviation form, using, from within the `experiments/utils/` folder, the script `metrics.py` via `python3 metrics.py`.
 This will generate a folder for every model under `experiments/results/metrics/model_name/` with a `.jsonl` file containing the *metrics per sample* for every ontology and variant for DBpedia-WebNLG and Wikidata-TekGen in csv and `jsonl` format located in :

 - `dbpedia_webnlg_clean_avg.jsonl`
 - `dbpedia_webnlg_clean_avg_per_ontology.csv`